 For example, you can link “How to” or “The Different Types of” articles back to an “Ultimate Guide” cornerstone post.
 This encourages the reader to spend time on your site while making your cornerstones more apparent to Google.

-PRO TIP: The landing page is one of the best options for presenting cornerstone posts.
+The landing page is one of the best options for presenting cornerstone posts.
 Linking your subtopic pages to the landing page allows readers to find it immediately.
 If the pages link together, be sure to include a way that the reader can navigate between pages.

 Using Cornerstones with External Links

 Sometimes, high-value links are found from external sources.
 Take advantage of this by having the source link back to one of your cornerstone posts.
 Cornerstone posts compete for competitive keywords, so it’s important to give priority to these high-value links.
 This is an especially useful tactic if you wish to rank for more difficult keywords.

 External linking is also essential for brands aiming to increase content outreach.
 Contacting the owner of a popular blog or website and asking them to share your cornerstone post is an excellent way to gain more traffic.
 Sharing cornerstones on social media is another cost-effective way to increase site visitors.